-With any utility-scale greenfield project, everything rises and falls on the planning stage.
+With any utility-scale greenfield project, everything rises and falls on the solar farm planning stage.
 Do it right and the project’s success is much more likely.
 A few mistakes or oversights at this stage could cost millions of dollars and sink the project—or the entire company.

 The average size of a utility-scale solar farm ranges from 40 acres to more than 100 acres.
 Analyzing that much acreage from the ground could take weeks and would require the input of a large number of people.
 Relying on existing satellite photography can be risky because it may not be up to date, nor be detailed enough to account for all the issues pertinent to permitting and solar farms’ requirements.

 Prius Intelli’s aerial data and GIS mapping can efficiently capture detailed information covering vast expanses of territory.
 After the flyover and a short interval for processing, the information is ready to inform decision makers on whether a site is suitable at all and, if so, how to plan for the overall construction and grid connection process.

 Since our aerial imagery is accurate to within a few inches, it can be used to map contours and elevations with extreme precision.
 Here are some of the requirements that GIS data can inform.

 Utility-scale solar farms require approximately 4 degrees of slope or less in order to allow panels to maximize the capture of energy as the sun traverses the sky.
 Single and dual axis panels move up and down and side to side to do this, and must be unobstructed across their whole path.